jdjakub/papers/prog-2022/prog22-manuscript.md

 There are a number of interesting questions related to staging of customization.
 First, what is the notation used for customization?
 This may be the notation in which a program was initially created, but a system may also use a secondary notation for customization (consider Emacs using Emacs Lisp).
 For systems with a stage distinction, an important question is whether such changes are *persistent*.

 *Smalltalk, Interlisp and similar.* In image-based programming systems, there is generally no strict distinction between stages and so a program can be customized during execution in the same way as during development.
 The program image includes the programming environment.
-Users of a program can open this, navigate to a suitable object or a class (which serve as the *addressable extension points*) and modifying that.
+Users of a program can open this, navigate to a suitable object or a class (which serve as the *addressable extension points*) and modify that.
 Lisp-based systems such as *Interlisp* follow a similar model.
 Changes made directly to the image are persistent.
 The PILOT system for Lisp \cite{Pilot} offers an interactive way of correcting errors when a program fails during execution.
-Such corrections are then applied to the image and thus are persistent.
+Such corrections are then applied to the image and are thus persistent.

 *Document Object Model (DOM) and Webstrates*: In the context of Web programming, there is traditionally a stage distinction between programming (writing the code and markup) and running (displaying a page).
 However, the DOM can be also modified by browser Developer Tools---either manually, by running scripts in a console, or by using a userscript manager such as Greasemonkey.
 Such changes are not persistent in the default browser state, but are made so by Webstrates \cite{Webstrates} which synchronize the DOM between the server and the client.